Publications

 Working papers

 "Working it out: Randomized Restructuring and Entrepreneurial Effort in a Collateralized Debt Market" (with Apoorv Gupta, Filippo Mezzanotti, and Jonathan Zinman).
-July 2025
+October 2025 (under review)

 We examine how liquidity constraints and moral hazard shape borrower responses to modifications, and their implications for contracting, using an RCT on vehicle-collateralized debt, unusually rich administrative data on entrepreneurial effort, and an enriched workhorse model.
 We find debt reduction does not improve repayment performance or effort for liquidity constrained borrowers, payment reduction generate improvements for borrowers with sufficient equity in their vehicle, and payment reduction induces payment increases before effort increases.